Stocks fall on Wall Street as tech slips, bond yields jump

 AP Business Writer

-Stocks fell in morning trading on Wall Street Tuesday as investors monitor the latest developments around Russia’s war against Ukraine and prepare for the next round of corporate report cards.
+Stocks fell in afternoon trading Tuesday and bond yields jumped as investors monitor the latest developments around Russia’s war against Ukraine and prepare for the next round of corporate earnings reports.

 Russia’s war in Ukraine remains a key focus for Wall Street as the potential for stricter economic sanctions increase.
 The European Union’s executive branch has proposed a ban on coal imports from Russia in what would be the first sanctions targeting the country’s lucrative energy industry over its war in Ukraine.